-If you have sleep apnoea or are not getting enough air during your sleep you have an increased risk of: heart disease, stroke, diabetes, high blood pressure, depression, anxiety, pulmonary hypertension, congestive heart failure and coronary artery disease.
-In other words it is a serious life threatening condition and should not be ignored or taken lightly.
+If you have sleep apnoea or are not getting enough air during your sleep you have an increased risk of heart disease, stroke, diabetes, high blood pressure, depression, anxiety, pulmonary hypertension, congestive heart failure and coronary artery disease.
+In other words, it is a serious life-threatening condition and should not be ignored or taken lightly.

-Along with these conditions people with sleep breathing disorders will often have excessive daytime sleepiness, memory issues, frequent headaches, lethargy and low energy, suffer irritability and moodiness, weight gain or inability to loose weight, wake with dry mouth or sore throat and more often than not grind the living daylights out of their teeth.
+Along with these conditions people with sleep breathing disorders will often have excessive daytime sleepiness, memory issues, frequent headaches, lethargy and low energy, suffer irritability and moodiness, weight gain or inability to lose weight, wake with dry mouth or sore throat and more often than not grind the living daylights out of their teeth.

 The massive issue here is the number of people with OSA who are undiagnosed because we are not picking up the underlying reason for the health issues and symptoms that I have mentioned.

-One of the biggest giveaways for me is that I see massive wear and destruction in teeth and thickened deposits of bone around the roots of the teeth and along the jawbones.
+One of the biggest giveaways for me is that I see massive war and destruction in teeth and thickened deposits of bone around the roots of the teeth and along the jawbones.
 This is because when your airway obstructs your brain signals your jaws and teeth to clench together as this helps to pull the tongue and throat muscles up off the back of your throat in an attempt to increase or restore airflow.

 When you have sleep apnoea there are two things that are happening or going wrong in your body.
 You don’t get enough sleep because you keep having to wake up to breathe and you are not getting enough oxygen for your system because you stop breathing.